-Montgomery County has persevered through eight federally declared flood disasters since 1953; most notably the floods of 1994, back to back flooding in April and May of 2016, and the catastrophic flooding from Hurricane Harvey in 2017.
+Montgomery County has persevered through eight federally declared flood disasters since 1953; most notably the floods of 1994, the isolated flooding event in 2015, and the back to back flooding in April and May of 2016.

 Consistent and destructive flooding is one of Montgomery County's greatest challenges.
 Many NFIP insured properties have flooded multiple times.
 Repetitive Loss Properties (RL) are those that have received at least two insurance payments of \$1,000 or more from the NFIP within the last 10 years.
 Montgomery County has a total of 1,356 RL properties, and 376 severe repetitive loss properties totaling in \$177,892,291.82 in insurance payouts in the past decade.

-Over 5000 homes were impacted during the Hurricane Harvey that left many residents with limited housing options.
-Many who have flooded three times in 15 months were left with a bleak future as to what home may look like without the option to relocate to a safer area that is less prone to flooding.
+Over 4000 homes were impacted during the April and May storms that left many residents with limited housing options.
+Many who flooded twice within 45 days were left with a bleak future as to what home may look like without the option to relocate to a safer area that is less prone to flooding.

-Through the Houston-Galveston Area Council's (HGAC) Method of Distribution for Hurricane Harvey funds, Montgomery County received \$12,896,487.00 to implement a housing buyout program.
+Through the Houston-Galveston Area Council's (HGAC) Method of Distribution for the 2015/2016 Storm and Flood funds, Montgomery County received \$8,919,523.20 to implement a housing buyout program.
 It is the intent of Montgomery County to utilize this funding opportunity to help our citizens who cannot otherwise afford to move out of harm's way, the opportunity to relocate to an area that is safer for them and their families.
-With approximately 44,000 property parcels that lay within the floodway and floodplains of Montgomery County, along with the significant population growth that has been seen in the last 10 years, buying out homes which have been repetitively damaged in flood events over the years, including the 2016 storms and floods and Harvey, will allow land to return to a green state and regain its ability to absorb and slow flood waters, thereby helping to mitigate flood damage to remaining structures in the future.
+With approximately 44,000 property parcels that lay within the floodway and floodplains of Montgomery County, along with the significant population growth that has been seen in the last 10 years, buying out homes which have been repetitively damaged in flood events over the years, including the 2016 storms and floods, will allow land to return to a green state and regain its ability to absorb and slow flood waters, thereby helping to mitigate flood damage to remaining structures in the future.